 - Blend until smooth, about 2 minutes.

-- Transfer to a pot and simmer over medium-low for about 5 minutes, whisking constantly.
+- Transfer to a pot or saucepan and simmer over medium-low for about 5 minutes, whisking constantly.

-- Adjust the thickness by adding more milk or syrup as needed.
+- Adjust the thickness by stirring in more milk or syrup as needed.

 - Allow to cool.